tudorz23/ParallelGraph/README.md

 The threads are created when the thread pool is created they poll a task queue until a task is available.
 Once a tasks are put in the task queue, the threads start running the task.
 A thread pool creates N threads when the thread pool is created and does not destroy (join) them through out the life time of the thread pool.
-That way, the penalty of creating and destroying threads ad hoc is avoided.
+That way, the penalty of creating and destroying threads ad-hoc is avoided.
 As such, you must implement the following functions (marked with `TODO` in the provided skeleton):

 - `task_create` : creates an `os_task_t` that will be put in the task queue - a task consists of a function pointer and an argument.